 Patient services receivable are uncollateralized patient obligations and are stated at the amount management expects to collect from outstanding balances.
 These obligations are primarily from patients, most of whom are insured under third-party payor agreements.
-SOS bills third-party payors on the patient's behalf, or if a patient is uninsured, the patient is billed directly, less any applicable sliding fee discount.
+The Organization bills third-party payors on the patient's behalf, or if a patient is uninsured, the patient is billed directly, less any applicable sliding fee discount.
 Once claims are settled with the primary payor, any secondary insurance is billed, and the patient is billed for copayment and deductible amounts that are the patient's responsibility.
 Payments on patient services receivable are applied to the specific claim identified on the remittance advice or statement.
-SOS does not have a policy to charge interest on past due accounts.
+The Organization does not have a policy to charge interest on past due accounts.

-Patient services receivable is recorded in the accompanying consolidated statements of financial position net of contractual adjustments and allowances for doubtful accounts, which reflect management's best estimate of the amounts that will not be collected.
+Patient services receivable is recorded in the accompanying consolidated statements of financial position net of contractual adjustments and allowances for current expected credit losses, which reflect management's best estimate of the amounts that will not be collected which are reviewed on an ongoing basis using historical payments trends, assessment of current and future economic conditions, and write off experience.
 Management provides for contractual adjustments under terms of third-party reimbursement agreements through a reduction of gross revenue and a credit to patient services receivable.
-As of June 30, 2023 and 2022, all patient service accounts receivable and other receivables were deemed to be collectible, and no allowance for doubtful accounts was established.
-Patient services receivable as of July 1, 2021 was \$1,819,803.
+As of June 30, 2024 and 2023, all patient service accounts receivable and other receivables were deemed to be collectible, and no allowance for current expected credit losses was established.
+Patient services receivable as of July 1, 2022 was \$786,706.